 Be awarded a nationally recognised Statement of Attainment on successful completion of the assessments.
 Employers often require their employees to hold this qualification if 4WD vehicle operation is part of their employment.

-Advanced Driver Training The Club is introducing Accredited 2 day advanced 4WD driver training for members.
+Advanced Driver Training The Club offers accredited 2 day advanced 4WD driver training for members.
 Successful completion of the Basic Driver Training is a prerequisite.
+Training covers two Units of Competency: SISODRV404A Drive a 4WD vehicle in difficult terrain.
+SISODRV405A Coordinate recovery of 4WD vehicles (Note Units are changing).
+Fees apply.

 First Aid Training The Club organises Remote Area First Aid Training, Basic First Aid, Advanced First Aid and Refresher Courses as needed.
 Training courses are are highly practical / hands on and directly tailored to the needs of people who enjoy outdoor recreation.
 The courses are delivered by an extremely experienced front line paramedic.